 James Joseph Rorimer (1905-1966)

 Born in Cleveland, Ohio in 1905, James Joseph Rorimer became one of the premier museum directors of the twentieth century.
-His early tours of Europe as a youth exposed him to the world’s greatest public collections, providing a wealth of knowledge that would prove beneficial during his service as a Monuments Man and his successful career in the art world.
+Following in the footsteps of his father Louis, a noted artist and furniture designer, James' early tours of Europe as a youth exposed him to the world’s greatest public collections, providing a wealth of knowledge that would prove beneficial during his service as a Monuments Man and his successful career in the art world.